 Cardio and Diet

-Perform at least 150 minutes a week of moderate cardio, including running, cycling, swimming and elliptical exercise.
+Perform at least 150 to 300 minutes a week of moderate cardio, says the Physical Activity Guidelines for Americans, including running, cycling, swimming and elliptical exercise.
 For best results, work up to 300 minutes of cardio in weeks three and four.
 Regular cardio will help burn fat and expose the abdominal muscles you've been building.

 Eat 80 to 90 g of lean protein daily in fish, chicken, lean red meat, nuts, legumes and soy products.
 About 35 percent of your calorie intake should come from lean protein.

 Fight belly bloat by drinking plenty of water.
 While your actual water intake comes from both beverages and food, aim for at least eight 8-oz. glasses of pure water to keep yourself hydrated and prevent your body from retaining water.

 Avoid trans-fats or any food that contain the words "partially hydrogenated" anywhere on the ingredients list.
 Trans fats, which are used to increase food's shelf life, are notorious for packing fat around the waist.

 5. Consume Less Sodium